Wikifab/wikifab-main/README.md

 ### requirement

-You need a web server whith PHP>5.5 with acces to execute php scripts
+You need a web server with PHP>5.4 with acces to execute php scripts

 ### 1. download Mediawiki